Brucee-e/Brucee-e/README.md

 👋 Hi, I’m @Brucee-e
-👀 I’m interested in the moment on javascript
+👀 I’m interested in the moment on c language
-🌱 I’m currently learning javascript, if you can help me I'll be greatful 💞️ I’m looking to collaborate, well with anything yet 📫 How to reach me, send me a message here, I'll answer when I see it
+🌱 I’m currently learning c language, if you can help me I'll be greatful 💞️ I’m looking to collaborate, well with anything yet 📫 How to reach me, send me a message here, I'll answer when I see it